 Newborn abandoned at cathedral in MN

+SAINT PAUL, MINNESOTA - Someone abandoned a newborn boy in a laundry basket at the Cathedral of Saint Paul.
 It's Nathan Leonhardt's job to make sure the cathedral is locked up at the end of the night.
-Just inside the doors, he found a newborn on Wednesday wrapped in a fleece blanket but not wearing a diaper, umbilical cord still attached.

 Comments